Sinarity/Personal-Testing/README.md

 This is an the imaging folder that converts images into ASCII images.

 To use: python img.py {image file}.
 Changes image file into img.txt.
 Best viewed with any text editor that doesn't use line wrap (For me, I used Notepad at 10% zoom with Lucida Console Regular text at size 7).
-Please note the image needs to be monochome/greyscale.
-Also note that you might need to invert the image colors if you want to display on a white background.
-I have no idea why, but sometimes, the ASCII image doesn't show the original colors that easily, and prefers the inverted version.
+Please note the image needs to be within the same directory as the python code.
+Edit: As of 13/02/2025, the code can now be modular, allowing the user to ask for how many characters in width the image should be (and will scale appropriately to it).

 ## Names